Watch maintenance and care

 After a few minutes, the radiation is roughly the same for both variants.
 See photos approx. 5 min. after illumination.

-but the tritium ampoules still shine with the same intensity.
-With luminescent indexes, of course, it depends on what kind of light the indexes are illuminated with.
-Whether artificial light or sunlight, and also for how long.
-All of this affects the
+And that’s how it continues to be.
+The luminescent indexes emit less and less light, but the tritium ampoules still shine with the same intensity.
+With luminescent indexes, of course, it depends on what kind of light the indexes will be illuminated with.
+Artificial or sunlight and for how long.
+All of this is influenced by luminosity.

 The last picture was taken 15 hours after exposure.

 The watch was exposed to artificial light for approximately 30 seconds and the luminescence intensity is proportional to this.
+For more information about the tritium ampoules in our watches, please refer to the Safety and Warranty document.